michael-chiklis/servian-technical-challenge/README.md

 - Domain name and SSL certificate
 - Loadtest script
 - Script to taint null-resource which runs the seed job
+- Wait for the standalone seed DB task to complete before provisioning the app service
 - Smoke test
 - Splitting Terraform into modules
 - CI/CD